tdbit/SwiftPOGL/README.md

 # SwiftPOGL

-A protocol-oriented graph library in Swift
+SwiftPOGL is a protocol-oriented graph library for the Swift programming language.